 These are safe for our pets to be around and, not to mention, they make for a stylish addition to a room.
 Ponytail plants need lots of bright and indirect sunlight with soil that is dry.
 The top two inches of soil should be dry before re-watering.

 9. Venus Fly Trap

-They will thrive in moist soil, with bright sunlight that is also indirect.
+These plants will thrive in moist soil, with bright sunlight that is also indirect.
 They need to be kept indoors.
 To prune them removes the leaves as they start to go black.
 When it comes to fertilising a Venus Fly Trap you just have to feed it insects.

 10. Baby Tears

-These are not only safe to have around your pets but when put over soil they are deterrent to your pets digging in your plants.
+These are not only safe to have around your pets but when put over soil they are a deterrent to your pets digging in your plants.
 They thrive in bright and indirect sunlight with moist but not soggy soil.